Very Unhappy - Scottsdale, AZ

 I'm sorry I did not stick to what I initially asked for, which was only a chin lift and eyelids.
 It's been two years since my initial surgery (forehead/brow lift, eyelids, mid-face cheeks life, and chin lift).
 I avoid smiling in photos because I am horrified when I see what I look like smiling in them.
 I avoid a number of relatives and old friends because I am mortified by my new smile, which is too bad because I liked my old pretty smile a lot, thought it was my best feature, and never wanted it changed.

 I feel there is too much up-selling and I am wondering if the patient coordinator works on commission because of her unwillingness to accept my request to cancel.
 My experience was the commitment to patient satisfaction with outcomes is exaggerated.
 The lack of any follow-up contact with patients is appalling, and since I know another of the doctor's patients, I know I am not the only patient never to hear from his office again once I am sent home.
-Sending patients home, out of state, with no surgical and instructions on when to change it, and no instructions in scar prevention and tissue managements threatens the outcomes and it is poor medical care.
-I feel the doctor needs to stick to what he does best, breasts, because I've seen his work on breasts and the outcomes were very good, but my mouth and chin are evidence he oversold his abilities on the face.
+Sending patients home, out of state, with no clean surgical tape for the incisions nor instructions on when to change it, and no instructions in scar prevention and tissue management threatens the outcomes and it is poor medical care.
+My once pretty smile now an embarrassing weird one and the large scar running from my chin to my throat are evidence he oversold his abilities on the face.